 Dodiciettari by Vigna dei Lupi

-My buddy Marco Colombini (in the light-colored jacket below) was the first person I met that day.
-When I recently asked him to tell me about why he selected DOCG Imports as their first USA importer, he said, “You came to us for a simple tasting, you stayed for three hours and didn’t want to leave!”
+My buddy Marco Colombini was the first person I met that day.
+When I recently asked him to tell me about why he selected DOCG Imports as his first USA importer, he said, “You came to us for a simple tasting, you stayed for three hours and didn’t want to leave!”
 He’s so right.
-That was the day I discovered Dodiciettari and I still haven’t left.
-I knew then that when I started DOCG Imports, they would be a part of it.
+That was the day I discovered Dodiciettari wines and I knew when I started DOCG Imports, they would be a part of it.

 They had me taste all their wines and offered up regional delights of salami, sausage, cheese, bread and even sundried chilies.
 They hosted me as if we had known each other for years.
 That wonderful afternoon has remained in our hearts.
 Their passion for wine and hospitality, contributed to my decision to make Dodiciettari my supplier of great wines of Avellino (near Naples).
 With each passing year, the region has become more famous for their exceptional wines and love of life.